 Who Am I and What is The LeanWAM Principle?

-Looks like you've stumbled across my webpage.
-I am not sure what you misspelled in your Google search to get here but I am glad you made it.
+Looks like you’ve stumbled across my webpage.
+I’m not sure what you misspelled in your Google search to get here, but I’m glad you made it.

-I have many years of experience utilizing CMMS software from just about every user role you can imagine in industries like steel production, power generation, and municipal utilities.
-I have been the journeyman maintenance person receiving their preventative and predictive maintenance work orders and having to write reactive or repair work orders to document maintenance against assets.
-I have been the user designing new preventative maintenance programs or revising tasks and instructions on existing preventative maintenance programs in the software.
-I have been in the role of maintenance supervisor using the CMMS software to plan and schedule work, manage the work backlog, perform QA/QC on completed work, running reports, reviewing key performance metrics, and pulling up repair history to support capital replacement justifications for assets.
-I have been the project lead for implementing a new CMMS software deployment, designing a system from scratch.
-And I currently administer the work and asset management efforts at a medium sized water district.
+I have many years of experience utilizing CMMS software from just about every user role you can imagine in industries such as steel production, power generation, and municipal utilities.
+I’ve been the journeyman maintenance person receiving preventative and predictive maintenance work orders and writing reactive or repair work orders to document maintenance against assets.
+I’ve been the user designing new preventative maintenance programs or revising tasks and instructions on existing ones.
+I’ve also served as a maintenance supervisor using CMMS software to plan and schedule work, manage the backlog, perform QA/QC on completed work, run reports, review key performance metrics, and pull up repair history to support capital replacement justifications.
+I’ve led CMMS implementation projects from scratch, and I currently administer work and asset management efforts at a medium-sized water district.

-So it is safe to say that I have intimate knowledge of what a work and asset management software needs to deliver to all levels of the organization from the field worker to the supervisor and up to the executive team who need to make data driven decisions regarding budget, investments, and how to staff and utilize labor resources.
-I also know how many people it takes to do work and asset management "right."
+It’s safe to say I have an intimate understanding of what work and asset management software needs to deliver to every level of an organization — from the field worker to the supervisor, up to the executive team who must make data-driven decisions regarding budgets, investments, and how to staff and utilize labor resources.
+I also know how many people it really takes to do work and asset management “right.”

-The problem is, I have never been employed by an organization that is staffed properly to do this "right."
-And as I looked around at similar agencies and industries I started to see a pattern.
-There were organizations that were robust and had the budget and funds required to staff up and really do high level asset management, and then there were the rest of us wringing our hands with frustration because we could not apply industry best practice due to the lean nature of our organizations.
+The problem is, I’ve never been employed by an organization that was staffed properly to do this “right.”
+And as I looked around at similar agencies and industries, I started to see a pattern.
+Some organizations were robust and well-funded enough to truly do high-level asset management — and then there were the rest of us, wringing our hands in frustration because we couldn’t apply industry best practices due to the lean nature of our organizations.

-Surprisingly, there were answers to these questions.
-There most certainly was a way to deliver the most important aspects of work and asset management that, although not perfect, met the needs of my organization.
+Surprisingly, there were answers.
+There was a way to deliver the most important aspects of work and asset management that — while not perfect — met the needs of my organization.

-I know that there are leaders out there that I respect completely, whose books I have read and whose videos I have watched and who I have applauded for after they have delivered their keynote speeches at large reliability conferences who, if they were to stumble upon my LeanWAM Principle might be appalled and dismiss the things I say as being totally and completely wrong.
-And for an organization that isn't understaffed, this would be valid criticism.
-But I did not set out to do it the right way.
+I know there are leaders I deeply respect — whose books I’ve read, whose videos I’ve watched, and whose keynote speeches I’ve applauded at large reliability conferences — who might stumble upon my LeanWAM Principle and be appalled, dismissing it as completely wrong.
+And for an organization that isn’t understaffed, that would be valid criticism.
+But I didn’t set out to do it the right way.
 The right way was impossible given the rules of the game I was being forced to play.

-So stick with me, we can all enjoy being wrong together.
-You will see that with my version of being wrong, your work and asset management software will do more than you dreamed it could do with less staff than you thought possible and it might, just might, deliver the necessary value despite being understaffed.
+So stick with me — we can all enjoy being “wrong” together.
+You’ll see that with my version of wrong, your work and asset management software will do more than you dreamed it could, with fewer staff than you thought possible.
+And it might — just might — deliver the necessary value despite being understaffed.

-Ok, now back to your Google search and fix whatever typo you made that landed you here.
-That Amazon wish list isn't going to populate itself.
+Okay, now back to your Google search and fix whatever typo landed you here.
+That Amazon wish list isn’t going to populate itself.

 Comments